Cristobal22/contacloud/README.md

 5. In this project, rename the `.env.example` file to `.env`.
 6. Paste your Firebase config values into the `.env` file.
 Make sure to match each value with the correct `NEXT_PUBLIC_` variable name.

+### IMPORTANT: Creating the First Admin User

+For security reasons, the first user with the `Admin` role must be created manually.
+All users who sign up through the public registration form will be automatically assigned the `Accountant` role.

+To create your Admin user:
+1. Sign up for a new account using the registration page.
+2. Go to your **Firebase Console** -> **Firestore Database**.
+3. Navigate to the `users` collection.
+4. Find the document corresponding to your newly created user (the document ID will be the user's UID).
+5. Edit the `role` field for that document and change its value from `Accountant` to `Admin`.

 ### Running the Development Server

 1.  **Install dependencies**: